joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/26/t-magazine/lii-mens-fashion.html

 **Trump Administration Abruptly Cuts Billions From State Health Services**\
-`States were told Monday that they could no longer use grants that were funding infectious disease management and addiction services.`\
+`States have been told that they can no longer use grants that were funding infectious disease management and addiction services.`\
 https://nytimes.com/2025/03/26/health/trump-state-health-grants-cuts.html

 **Alphonso Davies' ACL injury calls Canada, his agent's actions into question**\